 Cook this one well also, as some people have reported stomach upset after eating this species of chicken of the woods raw.

-To be on the safe side, it’s always a good idea to get in touch with your local mycological association to link you with a mushroom hunter in your area.
+As mentioned above, it’s always a good idea to get in touch with your local mycological association to link you with a mushroom hunter in your area.
 Again, you can find experienced mushroom foragers in your area at the North American Mycological Association’s website.

-How to Harvest, Clean, and Store Chicken of the Woods
+Harvesting Chicken of the Woods

 If you come across these mushrooms, don’t yank them off the tree.
 You want to cut off a chunk close to the base without damaging the spot where the wild mushroom attaches to the bark.
 That way, you’ll have new mushrooms growing there by the time the next season rolls around.